fantasmoio/Fantasmo-iOS-SDK/README.md

    `pod 'FantasmoSDK'`

+Your Podfile should also include the line `use_frameworks!` at the top

 ### Carthage (iOS 8+, OS X 10.9+)

 You can use Carthage to install Fantasmo SDK by adding it to your Cartfile: